Who We Are

 Through this funding initiative, the task force worked to expand the network of people and organizations collaborating to address teen substance use and abuse in Wayland.
 Membership was broadened to include clergy, business, health professions, parents and more youth to develop a strong community-based structure.
 The organization renamed itself the Wayland Substance Abuse Prevention Coalition and began a public health approach – moving beyond the narrower focus of changing individual teen behavior to also changing community norms and policies that allow alcohol and drug use among teens to take root.

-This broad collaboration of community members working together to implement best practices to prevent teen substance use and abuse enabled the Coalition to qualify for funding under a federal Drug-Free Communities Support Program grant.
-In October, 2008, with Wayland Public Schools as the fiscal agent, the Wayland Substance Abuse Prevention Coalition received a five year, $625,000 federal grant.
+This broad collaboration of community members working together empowered the coalition to qualify for funding under a federal Drug-Free Communities Support Program grant.
+In October, 2008, with Wayland Public Schools as the fiscal agent, the Wayland Substance Abuse Prevention Coalition received a five-year, $625,000 federal grant.

-In 2010, in recognition of the broad understanding of the many factors of healthy decision-making and prevention, the Coalition changed its name to WaylandCares.
-The group continues to bring stakeholders and community resources together to address issues of substance abuse education, prevention, and intervention in Wayland.
-The goals of the Coalition are to raise community awareness about youth substance abuse and prevention through education, social marketing, and advocacy and to strengthen the community infrastructure to address youth substance abuse.
+In 2010, in recognition of the broad understanding of the many factors of healthy decision-making and prevention, the coalition changed its name to WaylandCares.
+The group continues to bring stakeholders and community resources together to address issues of substance abuse education, prevention and intervention.
+The goals of the coalition are to raise community awareness about youth substance abuse and prevention through education, social marketing and advocacy and to strengthen the community infrastructure to address youth substance abuse.